AuReMe/esmecata/README.md

 All the required dependencies for the estimation from the precomputed database are performed with python packages.

-The second requirement is esmecata precomputed database (file size: 4G) available at the following [Zenodo archive](https://zenodo.org/records/13354073).
+The second requirement is EsMeCaTa precomputed database (file size: 4G) available at the following [Zenodo archive](https://zenodo.org/records/13354073).
-As this file is quite big and if you want just to test esmecata precomputed, you can try:
+As this file is quite big and if you want just to test `esmecata precomputed`, you can try:

 - the precomputed database (`buchnera_database.zip`) present in the [test folder](https://github.com/AuReMe/esmecata/tree/main/test).
 You can use it on the `buchnera_workflow.tsv` input file present in the same test folder.
 - one of the precomputed database associated with the article and present in this other [Zenodo archive](https://zenodo.org/records/14502342).
 The associated input files are in this [folder](https://github.com/AuReMe/esmecata/tree/main/article_data).